 This test is done to screen for chronic granulomatous disease.
 This disorder is passed down in families.
 In people who have this disease, certain immune cells do not help protect the body from infections.

-People who have frequent infections in the bones, skin, joints, lungs, and other parts of the body may have this test done.
+The health care provider may order this test for people who have frequent infections in the bones, skin, joints, lungs, and other parts of the body.

 Normally, the white blood cells turn blue when NBT is added.
 This means that the cells should be able to kill bacteria and protect the person from infections.